-Fly to lhasa enjoy the views of Himalayas including Mount Everest.
-Upon arrival in Lhasa airport, we are met by Tibetan Guide and we are transferred to our hotel in the city.
-Today, we just take easy to cope with the effects of the altitude.
-This is free afternoon for complete rest / to acclimatize to altitude.
+Fly to Lhasa and enjoy the views of the Himalayas including Mount Everest.
+Upon arrival in Lhasa airport, you are met by your Tibetan Guide and transferred to your hotel in the city.
+Today, just take easy to acclimate to the high altitude.
+This is a free afternoon for complete rest.
 Overnight in Lhasa

-Lhasa: Located at the foot of Mount Gephel, Lhasa is the capital of the Tibet Autonomous Region of the People’s Republic of China, and is a city that has captivated the fascination of the west for centuries.
-Lhasa is basically famous for it is the traditional seat of the Dalai Lama and is a place that is revered by every Tibetan.
+Lhasa: Located at the foot of Mount Gephel, Lhasa is the capital of the Tibet Autonomous Region of the People’s Republic of China, and is a city that has captivated the fascination of the West for centuries.
+Lhasa is famous as the traditional seat of the Dalai Lama and is a place that is revered by every Tibetan.
 In the 7th century, a powerful and visionary king called Songtsen Gampo conquered many tribes, united Tibet and moved the capital from Yarlung to Lhasa.
-Apart from the amazing monasteries that surrounds the city as well as the bustling tourist friendly Barkhor Street, it is the Potala palace that captivates the mind, the eye and the soul.
-The Potala palace is perched on the top of the Red Hill and dominates the skyline.
+Apart from the amazing monasteries that surround the city as well as the bustling, tourist friendly Barkhor Street, it is the Potala Palace that captivates the mind, the eye and the soul.
+The Potala Palace is perched atop the Red Hill and dominates the skyline.
 It was built by Songtsen Gampo in the 7th century.
 Later on, the palace became the residence of the Dalai Lamas.
-It still holds items like murals, Holy Scriptures and sutras that are invaluable to Buddhism.
-The city has about 2, 55,000 inhabitants and stands at an altitude of approximately 3,650 m.
+It still holds items such as murals, Holy Scriptures and sutras that are invaluable to Buddhism.
+The city has approximately 255,000 inhabitants and stands at an altitude of approximately 3,650 m.
 Some of the aesthetically as well as historically important sites in Lhasa are the Jokhang Temple, Sera Monastery, Drepung Monastery and Norbulingka Palaces.

 Day 20: Lhasa sightseeing

-Barkhor Street: Located in the old area of Lhasa City, Tibet, Barkhor Street is a very ancient round street surrounding the Jokhang Temple and the Tibetan people are always proud of it.
-As a symbol of Lhasa, this street is also a must-see place for the tourists.
-It’s said that in 647, the first Tibetan King Songtsen Gampo (617 – 650) built the Jokhang Temple.
+Barkhor Street: Located in the old area of Lhasa City, Barkhor Street is a very ancient circular street surrounding the Jokhang Temple.
+The Tibetan people are very proud of this area.
+As a symbol of Lhasa, this street is also a must see for the tourists.
+It is said that in 647, the first Tibetan King, Songtsen Gampo (617 – 650) built the Jokhang Temple.
 Due to its magnificence, it quickly attracted thousands of Buddhist pilgrims.
 As a result, a trodden path appeared.
 That is the origin of Barkhor Street.
-Today even still many pilgrims hold the prayer wheels to walk clockwise there from dawn to dark.
-Also you can see some pilgrims walking or progressing body-lengths by body-lengths along the street.
-Even some of them are teenagers or have experienced thousands of miles’ walk to reach this sacred place.
-The way they express their piety could make you understand the holiness of religion.
+Today, many pilgrims hold the prayer wheels and walk clockwise from dawn to dark.
+Also, you can see some pilgrims walking or progressing body-length by body-length along the street.
+Some of them are teenagers or have walked thousands of miles to reach this sacred place.
+The manner in which they express their piety makes you understand the holiness of this area.

 Drepung Monastery: The Drepung Monastery is the largest in Tibet.
 Its foundations were laid in 1416 by Jamyang Chojey, a direct disciple of Je Tsongkhapa, the founder of the Gelukpa Schools.
 This beautiful monastery is atop the Gambo Utse Mountain, 5 kilometers from the western suburb of Lhasa.
-Before the Cultural Revolution of 1959, the monastery housed about 15,000 monks.
-The ground floor of the monastery is organized on the caves and temples of Jamyang Chojey.
+Before the Cultural Revolution of 1959, the monastery housed approximately 15,000 monks.
+The ground floor of the monastery is built on the caves and temples of Jamyang Chojey.
 There are also two white pagodas on which the buildings of this monastery rests.
-In the southwest corner, there is the Ganden Potrang which is a building which was constructed by the second Dalai Lama in 1530.
-At the centre, there is the Coqen Hall with a large square before it.
+In the southwest corner, there is the Ganden Potrang which is a building that was constructed by the second Dalai Lama in 1530.
+At the center, there is the Coqen Hall with a large square before it.
 A wide series of stone stairs will lead to the Entrance Hall.
-Once you enter through, you can see the Sutra Hall which is supported by 183 pillars.
+Once you enter, you can see the Sutra Hall which is supported by 183 pillars.
 Inside the monastery there are statues of Sage Manjushri Tsong Khapa and Kwan-yin Bodhisattva.
 The Coqen hall has the conch of Jamyang Chojey.

-Jokhang Temple: The Jokhang Temple, a revered Buddhist temple located in the Barkhor Square of Lhasa was built by King Songtsen Gampo in about 642 AD.
+Jokhang Temple: The Jokhang Temple, a revered Buddhist temple located in the Barkhor Square of Lhasa, built by King Songtsen Gampo around 642 AD.
 This temple is a UNESCO World Heritage Site and was originally called, Rasa Tulnang Tsuklakang (House of Mysteries).
-In the 11th century a learned Buddhist monk named Atisha, taught here and it was after that, that the Jokhang temple got recognition.
-Today the temple covers an area of about 25,000 sq. ft.
-The Jokhang temple is a four-storeyed structure.
-The style is basically Indian in its approach but has been well blended with Nepalese and well as Tibetan influences.
+In the 11th century a learned Buddhist monk named Atisha, taught here and it was after that, that the Jokhang temple gained recognition.
+Today, the temple covers an area of about 25,000 sq. ft.
+The Jokhang temple is a four-storied structure.
+The style is Indian in its approach but has been well blended with Nepalese as well as Tibetan influences.
 The roofs of the temple are gilded with bronze.
 The rooftop has statues of two golden deer surrounding a Dharma wheel.
-This is one of the most revered images in entire Tibet and for the practitioners of Tibetan Buddhism.
+This is one of the most revered images in all of Tibet and for the practitioners of Tibetan Buddhism.
 As you enter the Jokhang temple complex, you can see many shrines and rooms that are well decorated.
 The primary chamber is a hall which houses the Jowo Shakyamuni Buddha statue, one of the most venerated objects in Tibetan Buddhism.
-There are also other statues of Guru Rimpoche (Saint Padmasambhava), King Songtsen Gampo, his wives, Wen Cheng of China and Bhrikuti of Nepal. potala palace, lhasa tour
+There are also other statues of Guru Rimpoche (Saint Padmasambhava), King Songtsen Gampo, his wives, Wen Cheng of China and Bhrikuti of Nepal.

 Day 21: Lhasa Sightseeing